-OBSERVED PROBLEM POSSIBLE CAUSE REMEDY Either the remote or touch pad buttons are pressed to start the burner ignition sequence and there is no function or response.
+OBSERVED PROBLEM POSSIBLE CAUSE REMEDY Either the remote or switch is pressed to start the burner ignition sequence and there is no function or response.
+Missing or weak batteries at power supply box or remote.
+Control mod- ule may beep 10 times or may not beep at all.
+LCD display may show "BATTERY ERROR".
+1. Check batteries and replace if need- ed.
+(Batteries in the power supply box can be tested with a multimeter at the two connections at the back of the battery housing where the red and black wires are connected.
+Set the multimeter to DC voltage, initiate the ignition sequence, and observe the voltage while the system is lighting (under load).
+The system will not function under 3.8 volts and batteries should be replaced if the voltage is under 4.0 volts.)
+2. Unplugged power supply (battery) box 2.
+Plug power supply box to module see Page 16 .
+Touch pad not plugged in to module or plugged in incorrectly Plug touch pad in module see Page 16, Figure 18.
+Check to see it is positioned as shown.
+Control valve wiring harness not plugged in or not in proper position 4.
+Check to see that the control valve wiring harness' blue connector is plugged in to the module.
+Check to see that it is aligned with the mating pins.
+If any pins are visible, then the connector is not in the correct position.
+If this is the case, disconnect, align, and reconnect to the module.
+5. Remote not communicating with control module 5.
+The remote communicates with the module periodically.
+It doesn't communicate with the module continuously to conserve battery power.
+OBSERVED PROBLEM POSSIBLE CAUSE REMEDY --- --- --- Either the remote or switch is pressed to start the burner ignition sequence and there is no function or response.
 (Continued from Page 36).
-6. LED is blinking This indicates the battery power is low.
+6. LED is blinking 6.
+This indicates the battery power is low.
 Replace the batteries in the power supply box.
 7. Igniter cable is not connected 7.
-Check the igniter connection at both the control module and the ODS pilot.
+Check the Igniter connection at both the control module and the ODS pilot.
 Connect if loose.
-8. Igniter cable pinched or wet Free igniter cable if pinched by any metal or tubing.
-Keep igniter cable dry.
+8. Igniter cable pinched or wet Free Igniter cable if pinched by any metal or tubing.
+Keep Igniter cable dry.
 9. Broken Igniter cable.
-Replace wire harness including igniter cable.
+9. Replace wire harness including lgniter cable.
 10. Igniter electrode positioned wrong.
 10. Replace ODS pilot assembly.
 11. Igniter electrode broken.
 11. Replace ODS pilot assembly.
-12. Control module sounds 2 cycles of 3 beeps; LCD display may show 12.
-Replace control module ROM ERROR 13.
+12. Control module sounds 2 cycles of 3 beeps; LCD display may show ROM ERROR 12.
+Replace control module 13.
 Control module sounds 2 cycles of 5 beeps; LCD display may show SUPPORT ERROR Ground cable from control valve wiring harness is not grounding properly.
 Reposition spade terminal so that it makes contact with burner chassis metal or valve body.
-14. Bad reception from remote Change batteries in remote.
+14. Bad reception from remote 14.
+Change batteries in remote.
 Check reception of signal from a shorter distance.
-If still not working, try changing the channel in the configu- ration menu.
-If this does not fix the problem, reset the channel (see Page 28 Channel Selection) and follow the instructions in Pairing on Page 28.
+If still not working, try re- learning the transmitter to the control module (receiver) and follow the instructions in Pairing on Page 31 .
 Replace remote and control module as a final action.
-If LED on touch pad is continu- ously on, the cable is connected the wrong way.
+15. If LED on touch pad is continu- ously on, the cable is connected the wrong way.
 15. Disconnect the touch pad between the long and short cables, turn the short cable with the touch pad over and reconnect.
 16. The control module sounds 2 cycles of 5 beeps.
 The wiring assembly from the control valve is discon- nected or broken.
-16. Connect the wiring harness at the control module.
+Connect the wiring harness at the control module.
 Replace the valve assembly if all other cause/remedies fail to correct his problem.